mrlam99n01/Split_dataset_train/README.md

   -splitdataset.py

-    This file is to take a proportion of train dataset to test dataset ├── train
+    This file is to split a proportion of train dataset into test dataset ├── train
     │   ├── class1
     │     ├── image1.png